At-risk caribou are a priority species for us

 Caribou projects in our Peace Region

 Recovering at-risk Woodland Caribou is a priority action for our Peace Region Board, as outlined in our Species of Interest Action Plan.
-In 2017-18, we’re funding eight caribou projects for a total investment of $550,000.
+In 2018-19, we’re funding seven caribou projects for a total investment of $403,000.
 We’re funding caribou work because their populations are fragmented, and their habitats altered due to reservoir creation and other human activities.
 We also recognize the cultural importance of caribou to First Nations.

 There are two populations of Woodland Caribou within our Peace Region: 1) Northern Mountain; and 2) Southern Mountain.

 The Southern Mountain population lives in mature sub-alpine forests year-round.
 The Northern Mountain population, typically moves between winter and summer ranges for foraging and calving.
 Woodland Caribou herds inhabit both the Omineca Mountains on the west side of the Peace Basin (Chase and Wolverine herds) and the Muskwa Ranges of the Rocky Mountains on the east side (Finlay, Scott, Moberly, Kennedy Siding, and Hart Ranges herds).